utPLSQL/utPLSQL/docs/userguide/annotations.md

 ```
 ```
 Tests for a package
-  Description of tesed behavior [.011 sec]
+  Description of tested behavior [.011 sec]
   ---SETUP_FOR_A_TEST invoked ---
   ---ANOTHER_SETUP_FOR_A_TEST invoked ---
   ---SOME_TEST invoked ---